Gordon777/RPA/README.md

 Attachments contain the Salary Slips.

 Result_Automation
 conbine the web scrapping and email automation technique.
+The sequence of the app show as below.

 ![picture](Result_Automation.JPG)